microsoft/AdaptiveCards/source/nodejs/adaptivecards-fabric/README.md

 // Create an AdaptiveCard instance let adaptiveCard = new AdaptiveCards.AdaptiveCard();

-// enable Fabric extensions
+// Use Fabric controls when rendering Adaptive Cards ACFabric.useFabricControls();
-useFabricComponents();

 // Set its hostConfig property unless you want to use the default Host Config
 // Host Config defines the style and behavior of a card